 While musicality in ballet has to do with the ability to become one with the music (seamlessly blending movements to it), it shouldn’t be merely understood as a dancer’s skill to observe a specific count or to execute steps flawlessly.
 Some key elements are:

-Contrast with Diana Vishneva’s more mannered, yet not less musical rendition of the same solo:
+Contrast with Diana Vishneva’s more mannered, yet not less musical rendition:

 From an audience perspective, one can also look for signs in the choreography:

 - Some choreographic works might be intrinsically musical, but this has little to do with the dancers being musical themselves.
 For instance, Balanchine focused on musicality and form over plot and character.
 However, certain dancers will know how to find space in the music to give a personal interpretation on top of what may already be a “very musical work”.